hackupc/guides-page/_pages/guide/hacker.md

 ## :airplane: Travel Reimbursement

 ### :moneybag: Amount
 We will be offering flight reimbursements on a case-by-case basis.
-If you have been eligible you will have received an email, you will be required to submit travel receipts on our travel reimbursement form in [MyHackUPC](https://my.hackupc.com/).
+If you are eligible you will have received an email, you will be required to submit travel receipts on our travel reimbursement form in [MyHackUPC](https://my.hackupc.com/).
 Take in account that your transport may or may not be covered by reimbursements.

 ---

 ### :warning: Requirements
 In order to get the money back, you should meet the requirements:
 - Confirm your attendance and attend to the event (you need to have the QR invitation code)
-- Be approved by the HackUPC team for reimbursement, received by email.
+- Be approved by the HackUPC team for reimbursement, received via email.
-- Submit your project to Devpost and make the demo to HackUPC jury (presenting only to the sponsors is not valid).
+- Submit your project to [Devpost](https://hackupc2022.devpost.com) and make the demo to HackUPC jury (presenting only to the sponsors is not valid).
 - Submit a valid receipt with your travel expenses.
 - Your project must follow all the [HackUPC rules](https://legal.hackersatupc.org/hackupc/terms_and_conditions).